Rock Master Scott & the Dynamic Three: Recordings

 Some shows were for a promoter named Armstrong.
-Scott had a connection with another promoter name Man Dip Lite, who always had shows lined up for other popular groups.
+Scott had a connection with another promoter named Man Dip Lite, who always had shows lined up for other popular groups.
 He organized gigs for Master Scott & the Dynamic Three at a roller skating rink in Long Island.
 As time went by Jerry Blood Rock wanted to record the group in the studio.
 It took some months from the time of him asking them, but finally they recorded their first song, "It's Life (You Gotta Think Twice)" and DJ Wiz Kid was responsible for the music, may he (R.I.P.).
 This was the first time they had ever seen a recording studio, which was called Unique Recording Studio.
 Once the song was completed, they waited for about one to two weeks, and Jerry Blood Rock (the song's producer) showed the group the pressing of the records on his record label, Reality Records.

 These records were hawked to local record stores.
 Charlie Prince was working at a record store called Rock N Soul part-time.
 He convinced the store owner to buy a few boxes.
 After the group began receiving some radio exposure, Profile Records became involved, particularly for distribution.
 The group became neighborhood superstars in 1983.
 In 1984, they recorded the songs "Request Line" and "The Roof Is on Fire", using two different studios.
 One was Joey Moore's small home studio; Moore was one of Jerry Blood Rock's associates.
 They laid the track "The Roof Is on Fire" there along with "Request Line" then took it to unique studio to complete the work.

 Once Reality Records released the new music, it was well received.

 As the group's popularity increased, shows were booked more often and further away from the group's New York homes.
 For example, Master Scott and Charlie Prince flew to a performance in Fayetteville, North Carolina while Rick and MBG remained in New Jersey.
 That is when they met Divine Sounds.
 Eventually the group performed on a tour called The Jamatron.
 Other rap artists included Kurtis Blow, Doug E. Fresh, UTFO, Lisa Lisa, Roxanne Shante, Whodini, The Real Roxanne and many others.